-Wealthsimple is offering readers of this blog a promotional bonus offer to invest up to $10,000 FREE for one year.
+Wealthsimple is offering readers of this blog a promotional offer of a $50 cash bonus when you open an account.

 This review of Wealthsimple’s Halal Portfolio digs into what a halal investment is, assets making up the portfolio, their performance, investment fees and risks.

 Wealthsimple Halal Investment Portfolio

 Wealthsimple was founded in Canada in 2014 and has since expanded operations to the United States and the United Kingdom.
 They have more than 100,000 clients and $3 billion in assets under management.

 What is a halal investment?
 It refers to financial products that are in compliance with shariah.
 Islamic Law specifically prohibits Muslims from profiting off of loans by collecting interest (usury).
 What this means is that traditional assets like bonds and GICs have no place in a halal portfolio.

 In addition, it also goes against the tenets of Islam to participate in, promote, or invest in activities/businesses involving alcohol, tobacco, gambling, weapons, and pork.
 These activities are considered “Haram” (or forbidden).

 In order to design a Shariah-compliant portfolio, Wealthsimple utilizes the MSCI Islamic Index Series Methodology which is approved by a committee of Shariah scholars and excludes companies that earn more than 5% of their revenue from:

 - Interest or Excessive Leverage (debt)

 To determine whether a company carries excessive debt, the following financial ratios are calculated: